-The U.S.-Brazil Higher Education Consortia Program (U.S.-Brazil Program) is funded by FIPSE and administered by the International and Foreign Language Education Service.
-The U.S.-Brazil Program is a grant competition run cooperatively by the governments of the United States and Brazil.
+The U.S.-Brazil Higher Education Consortia Program (U.S.-Brazil Program) is a grant competition run cooperatively by the governments of the United States and Brazil.
+The purpose of this competition is to promote student-centered cooperation between the United States and Brazil to increase cross-national education and training opportunities in a wide range of academic and professional disciplines.
+The U.S.-Brazil Program funds collaborative efforts in the form of consortia.
+A consortium must have at least two academic institutions from each country.
 The U.S.-Brazil Program fosters university partnerships through the exchange of undergraduate and graduate students, faculty, and staff within the context of bilateral curricular development.
 Students benefit from having an international curriculum and cultural dimension added to their studies through a combination of bilateral curricular innovation and study abroad.